-Revenue Budget for 2019/20
+Revenue Budget for 2020/21

-The net revenue budget of £161.8m was financed from council tax, government grants, business rates & fees and supplemented by charges for services.
-The Council has a good track record of managing within approved budgets and has carefully managed its services during the year despite ongoing financial pressures.
-Following the application of two one-off mitigations to the revenue budget the non-schools outturn reports a surplus of £1.8m as outlined in the table below.
+The net revenue budget of £170.7m was financed from council tax, government grants, business rates & fees and supplemented by charges for services.
+The Council has a good track record of managing within approved budgets and has carefully managed its services during the year despite the extraordinary ongoing financial pressures.
+As a result of significant unbudgeted Welsh Government grants that were communicated to and received by the Authority late in the financial year and that have offset core budget funding, the Council generated a surplus of £4.119m which was used to replenish earmarked reserves, and ensure a level of financial resilience to deal with service pressures and the wider policy commitments that will shape future service delivery.